Eega: Origin, scripting, and casting

 The idea of Eega originated in the mid-1990s in screenwriter V. Vijayendra Prasad's mind.
 At that time, he was joking about a housefly seeking revenge on a human in a conversation with his son S. S. Rajamouli.
 Prasad later developed the idea as a script for an English-language film set in 1830s America, in which an African-American boy dies in an attempt to free his family from slavery and is reincarnated as a fly.
 After completing Maryada Ramanna (2010), Rajamouli reconsidered the concept after thinking of directing a film that was distinct from any other.
 He decided to make Eega a bilingual film in Telugu and Tamil – each scene including speech was filmed twice, once for each language.
 The Tamil version, titled Naan Ee, was Rajamouli's directorial debut in Tamil cinema.
 The film was presented by D. Suresh Babu of Suresh Productions.

 For the first time in his career, Rajamouli began casting after the script was completed because he felt the story required actors who were suitable for the roles.
 Nani, the protagonist, was the first of the three of the main cast members to be chosen; he completed filming his scenes in 25 days.
 Samantha, the second actor cast, was signed as the female lead.
 Rajamouli chose Sudeepa to play the fly's human adversary after being impressed with the actor's performance in Rann (2010), and cast rapper Noel Sean as Nani's friend in the film.
 Sudeepa drew inspiration for his role as the villain from the 1983 Kannada film Bhakta Prahlada; he was portraying a character he considered to be a "bad guy" with "grey shades" rather than an antagonist.

 The script was doctored by Rajamouli's cousin, S. S. Kanchi, while Janardhan Maharshi and Crazy Mohan wrote the dialogue for the Telugu and Tamil versions respectively, marking their first collaboration with Rajamouli.
 James Fowlds was initially chosen as the film's director of photography, but was replaced by K. K. Senthil Kumar due to creative differences and scheduling conflicts.
 M. M. Keeravani composed the film's soundtrack and score, Kotagiri Venkateswara Rao edited the film, Ravinder Reddy was its art director, and Rajamouli's wife Rama worked on the costume design.

 Production of the film began with a formal launch ceremony on 7 December 2010 in Hyderabad.
-The original version was filmed over a six-month period and cost nearly 11 crore; Rajamouli felt the quality of the material was poor and started again.
+Initial version of the fly animation was ready by november.
+Rajamouli felt the quality of the animation was poor.
+He wanted to shelve the movie, but by that point, around 50% of the movie was already shot, costing approximately 10-11 crores.
+He asked the team to rework on the animation from scratch.
 The film's final budget was estimated at between ₹30 and ₹40 crore.